Young Adult Services

 All of the clinical work done on the Young Adult Service is supervised by an interdisciplinary treatment team comprised of clinical staff representing the disciplines of (a) psychiatry, (b) psychology, (c) social work, (d) nursing, (e) occupational therapy, and (f) vocational rehabilitation.
-Primary interns at this site attend two young adult treatment team meetings weekly.
-They also have three hours of individual supervision weekly.
-One hour is with their primary advisor, one hour is with a licensed psychologist who serves as a clinical consultant concerning the assessment and treatment of assigned cases, and one hour is with the psychologist who manages behavioral intervention for the service.
-Interdisciplinary huddles within the clinic are common to deal with problems that frequently occur in work with clients this age.
+Primary fellows at this site attend two young adult treatment team meetings weekly.
+They also have four hours of individual supervision weekly.
+One hour is with their primary advisor, one hour is with a psychologist who serves as a clinical consultant concerning the assessment and treatment of assigned cases, one hour is with a supervisor who coordinates psychological testing, and one hour is with the psychologist who manages behavioral intervention for the service.
+Interdisciplinary huddles within the clinic to deal with problems that frequently occur in work with clients this age are common.

 Seminar & Specialized Training

-Primary interns at this site have structured opportunities to learn about Dialectical Behavior Therapy and applied behavioral analysis.
-They also have an opportunity to participate in administrative activities with their primary advisor.
+Primary fellows at this site have structured opportunities to learn about Dialectical Behavior Therapy and applied behavioral analysis.
+They also have an opportunity to learn about management of clinical risk in an ambulatory setting and an opportunity to participate in administrative activities with their primary advisor.

-In addition to the Core Seminar, primary interns at this site participate in an applied seminar that focuses on the psychiatric assessment of children, adolescents, and young adults.
-During the summer, the seminar is used to orient interns to clinical work with children, adolescents, and young adults in the local system of care.
-During the remainder of the year, didactic presentations by faculty with complementary review of clinical material presented by trainees are used to explore clinical issues frequently encountered in developmentally oriented assessment and treatment of younger clients.
-Participation in this seminar is a requirement for all interns with a primary placement on the Young Adult Service.
+In addition to the Core Seminar, primary fellows at this site participate in an applied seminar that focuses on the psychiatric assessment of children, adolescents, and young adults.
+During the summer, the seminar is used to orient fellows to clinical work with children, adolescents, and young adults in the local system of care.
+During the remainder of the year, didactic presentations by faculty along with review of clinical material presented by trainees facilitates exploration of clinical issues frequently encountered in developmentally oriented assessment and treatment of younger clients.
+Participation in this seminar is a requirement for all fellows with a primary placement on the Young Adult Service.

-In addition to the Core Seminar and site-specific seminar, primary interns at this site can participate in a monthly Dialectic Behavior Therapy training program, and they can participate in monthly case conferences with consulting psychologists who have expertise in the assessment and treatment of (a) pervasive developmental disorders and (b) problematic sexual behavior.
+In addition to the Core Seminar and site-specific seminar, primary fellows at this site can participate in a monthly Dialectic Behavior Therapy training program, and they can participate in monthly case conferences with consulting psychologists who have expertise in the assessment and treatment of (a) pervasive developmental disorders, and (b) problematic sexual behavior.

 Applicants choosing the Young Adult Service as a primary placement must have an interest in working with clients 4 to 24 years of age in an ambulatory setting.
-They must also have previous experience working with adolescents or young adult clients in a clinical or education setting.
+They must also have previous experience working with adolescents or young adults in a clinical or educational setting.
+Competitive applicants usually also have an interest in clinical and scholarly work informed by the principles of developmental psychopathology.
 Previous experience working with preschool and school-age children is desirable but not necessary.